inlg2023/inlg2023.github.io/Home.md

 will be held jointly with the 24th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGDial 2023).
 The events will take place in Prague on September 11-15, 2023.

-[Workshops](workshops.html) take place on September 11-12, INLG main conference on September 13-15.
+[Workshops](workshops.html) take place on September 11-12, INLG main conference on September 13-15 (in parallel with SIGDIAL).

 ### News